 Third, I will be assuming a reasonable comfort level with probability theory, although if you are really comfortable with mathematical proofs and didn't have a whole course on probability, you will likely be able to catch up on the probability.
 But at the very least you should know what a sample space is, what conditional probability is, what random variables are, and what independence means both formally and intuitively.
 These topics are taught in CS 237.

 Related Courses

-You may wish to consider CAS CS 558 (offered in the Spring), ENG EC 521 (offered in the Fall), and CAS CS 501 B1 (offered in the Fall).
+You may wish to consider CAS CS 595 (offered this Spring) and ENG EC 521 (typically offered in the Fall).

 Textbook and Planned Content